The MME Course in 2022 will be held as a hybrid course.

 Course Schedule – mandatory sessions

-Daily fixed hours are from 0830 to 1400 CEST (Zurich time), including breaks.
+Daily fixed hours are between 0830 to 1600 CEST (Zurich time), including breaks.
 In addition, participants should be able to spend 1h00 during the rest of their working day for individual follow-up of the course.

 - Participants are expected to be